 West Millgrove is a tiny village located in the state of Ohio.
 With a population of 130 people and just one neighborhood, West Millgrove is the 805th largest community in Ohio.

-When you are in West Millgrove, you'll notice that it is more blue-collar than most other communities in America.
-47.69% of West Millgrove’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+West Millgrove is a blue-collar town, with 47.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, West Millgrove is a village of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in West Millgrove who work in office and administrative support (20.00%), food service (13.85%), and management occupations (7.69%).

 West Millgrove is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.